McQuadrate/AI-vtuber/README.md

 # AI-vtuber
-Created using the openai api
+Created using the openai api (ChatGPT and Whisper)

 Receives messages from the chat stream on YouTube and responds to them.